 By the 1980s, GEC emerged as Britain's largest private employer, boasting over 250,000 employees, and it was among the first companies included in the newly established FTSE 100 Index in 1984.
 At its zenith in the 1990s, the company achieved profits exceeding £1 billion annually.
 In June 1998, GEC divested its stake in the joint venture GEC-Alsthom on the Paris stock exchange.
 By December 1999, GEC's defense division, Marconi Electronic Systems, was sold to British Aerospace, leading to the formation of BAE Systems.
 The remaining sectors of GEC, primarily focused on telecommunications equipment manufacturing, continued under the name Marconi Communications.
 Following the acquisition of several U.S. telecom manufacturers at market highs, losses incurred after the dot-com bubble burst in 2001 prompted a restructuring of Marconi plc into Marconi Corporation plc in 2003.
 In 2005, the company was unable to secure any portion of BT's 21st Century Network program; subsequently, Ericsson acquired the majority of the firm, and the remnants were rebranded as Telent.

-The company's current financial score is 9.03, which is higher than the Aerospace & Defense industry's average of 7.20.
+The current financial score of General Electric Co is 8.72, ranking 3/69 in the Aerospace & Defense industry.
 Its financial status is stable, and its operating efficiency is high.
 Its latest quarterly revenue reached 12.18B, representing a year-over-year increase of 23.77%, while its net profit experienced a year-over-year increase of 16.47%.

-The company’s current earnings forecast score is 8.11, which is higher than the Aerospace & Defense industry's average of 7.81.
-The average price target for General Electric Co is 345.00, with a high of 374.00 and a low of 281.23.
+The current earnings forecast score of General Electric Co is 8.00, ranking 22/69 in the Aerospace & Defense industry.
+The average price target for General Electric Co is 345.00, with a high of 374.00 and a low of 275.00.

 Data disclaimer: Analyst ratings and target prices are provided by LSEG for informational purposes only and do not constitute investment advice.

-The company’s current price momentum score is 9.55, which is higher than the Aerospace & Defense industry's average of 7.14.
-Sideways: Currently, the stock price is trading between the resistance level at 323.47 and the support level at 298.29, making it suitable for range-bound swing trading.
+The current price momentum score of General Electric Co is 9.28, ranking 26/69 in the Aerospace & Defense industry.
+Currently, the stock price is trading between the resistance level at 312.54 and the support level at 283.36, making it suitable for range-bound swing trading.

 The Indicators feature provides value and direction analysis for various instruments under a selection of technical indicators, together with a technical summary.